 Erika de Casier Album Reviews

-Smooth R&B artist Erika de Casier was born in Portugal with a Belgian mother and Cape Verdean father.
+Smooth R&B artist Erika de Casier was born in Portugal to a Belgian mother and a Cape Verdean father.
 She’s now based in Copenhagen, Denmark, starting her career working in a kindergarten.
-She spent time in the duo Saint Cava – they never released a full-length album but played the Roskilde Festival. de Casier struck out solo with the 2017 single ‘What U Wanna Do?’, leading to her presumptuously titled debut album Essentials.
+She spent time as part of the duo Saint Cava.
+Saint Cava never released a full-length album but played the Roskilde Festival.

 Erika de Casier Album Reviews